MorriganLoveKarrigan/bringo-test/README.md

 ## Introduction

-Bringo Test is a fun project created over a Sunday evening.
-The aim is to provide a delightful experience for users.
-Enjoy exploring its features!
+Bringo Test is a project created over a Sunday evening.

 ## Prerequisites